nkommareddy/AWS-Capstone-Project/README.md

 I also created a security group that allowed traffic through the HTTP/S and SSH ports.
 This makes it so the user can actually access the website being hosted and so that the application could be load tested later on.

+> *I origninally included services like S3 and RDS to begin with.
+However, as I started to build out the infrastructure within the AWS platform, I began to realize a couple things.
+The decision to include or exclude specific AWS services like Amazon S3 and RDS depends on the specific requirements, scalability needs, and constraints of the web application at XYZ University.
+If the web application does not require extensive file storage or the need for a dedicated object storage service, such as storing large media files, documents, or backups, then the use of Amazon S3 may not be necessary.
+Additionally, if the web application does not require a traditional relational database structure or complex queries, using Amazon RDS may not be essential.
+Therefore I decided that storing the data on an EC2 would be sufficient enough for the purposes of this project and decided not to include these surfaces.*

 #### Task 3: Testing the deployment

 After my EC2 was configured, I was able to test whether or not the website application worked.
 After impatiently refreshing the IP address several times, I finally made it onto the landing page with minimal difficulty.